elenasamuylova/drafts/llm_course/README.md

 ### Check for a valid Python

 **What it checks**.
-Whether the output is **syntactically valid Python code**.
+Whether the output is syntactically valid Python code.

-**When it’s useful** In tasks where generative models produce executable code.
+**When it’s useful**.
+In tasks where generative models produce executable code.
 Ensures output can be parsed and run without syntax errors.

 > **Example**
 > ✅